DarraghCrumlish/Flutter_ID_app/README.md

 ## Installation

-To get started with this project on your local machine, follow these steps:
+To get started with this project on your local machine, clone this repository:

-1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/flutter-id-app.git